Secure CheckoutPersonal information is secured with SSL technology.

 - eBook ISBN:

-Mike Jenkins is a Senior Lecturer in the School of Engineering at the University of Birmingham, UK.
-Dr Jenkins has published widely in the field of polymers.
+Mike Jenkins is a Senior Lecturer in the School of Metallurgy and Materials at the University of Birmingham, UK.
+Dr. Jenkins has researched and published widely in the field of polymer science and has edited three books on the use of polymers in sport and biomaterials.

 …an excellent resource for all those individuals interested in the development and application of advanced sports materials., Carbohydrate Polymers